Welcome to the Hotel Goldener Ochsen!

 It captivates with its geological history and offers breathtaking views of the surrounding valleys and landscapes.

-A notable feature is the slab of White Jurassic limestone that broke off about 2 million years ago during a landslide from the then-extending Swabian Alb escarpment, now forming the core of the nature reserve.
+A notable feature is the slab of White Jurassic limestone that broke off about 2 million years ago.

 On the limestone of the landslide, a heath-like dry habitat developed with diverse structural elements: rocks, scree slopes, semi-dry grasslands, hedges, small woodlands, orchards, and wet zones alternate on a small scale, creating a unique habitat for numerous rare plant and animal species.